fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-checkout-buttons.md

 {{#if cart.show_primary_checkout_button}}
 ```

 3. **BELOW this line**}, copy and paste the following code.
-When you do this, replace REPLACE-WITH-YOUR-APP-ID with your app ID.
+When you do this, replace REPLACE-WITH-YOUR-APP-ID with your Fast App ID.

 ```html
 {{#if customer.name '===' 'Fast Testing'}}